metaparticle-io/package/tutorials/python/tutorial.md

     main()
 ```

-You will notice that we added a `@containerize` annotation that describes how
+You will notice that we added a `@Containerize` annotation that describes how
 to package the application.
 You will need to replace `your-docker-user-goes-here`
 with an actual Docker repository path.